tonylukasavage/ti-commonjs/README.md

 require('ti-mocha');
 ```

-You can also target specific files in those npm installations.
+You can also target specific files within those npm installations.
 For example, let's take [should.js](https://github.com/visionmedia/should.js/).
 While you can't require it directly in Titanium, due to its reliance on node.js libraries, you can reference the single-file Titanium-compatible version embedded in the installation.
+This tactic works with almost every npm distributed module that has a browser-compatible version.

 ```js
 var should = require('should'); // ERROR - missing node.js libraries